-What causes periodontal disease?
+What are periodontal diseases?

-What are the symptoms of periodontal disease?
+What are the different stages of the periodontal disease?

 Gingivitis: This is the first stage of gum disease.
 During this stage, the inflammation of gums takes place due to the bacteria in the plaque build-up between the gums and the teeth.
 Bleeding of gums while brushing and flossing is a common symptom.
 Proper care in this stage can help reverse the situation.

 Periodontitis:In this stage, the bone structure and the fibers in the mouth are poorly damaged.
 Pocket structures begin to form below the gum line.
 Proper dental treatment along with intensive homecare is beneficial in this stage.

 Advanced Periodontitis: This is the last stage, of periodontal disease.
 In this stage, the bone structure and the fibers of the teeth are ruined which results in the shift of tooth position and loosening of the tooth.

 A dental checkup can determine which stage of gum disease you are at.
 If you are at an early stage of gingivitis it is reversible with the help of cleaning and other proper care.
 Advanced stage of periodontitis leads to damage in the bone structure which often results in loosening of the tooth eventually progressing towards the severe destruction of gums and teeth.

 Periodontal care can be taken in simple but yet effective ways: